corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/operations/deployment/firewall-deployment.md

 ### Node VMs setup

-As shown on the Physical deployment diagram above there will be two separate machines in two distinct data centres hosting Corda Nodes for Legal Entity A and Legal Entity B.
+As shown on the physical deployment diagram above, there will be two separate machines in two distinct data centers hosting Corda nodes for Legal Entity A and Legal Entity B.
-For this setup, each machine is powerful enough to host nodes for both entities with all the CorDapps and two datacentres are used for High Availability purposes.
+For this setup, each machine is powerful enough to host nodes for both entities with all the CorDapps and two data centers are used for High Availability purposes.

 #### Prerequisites